In this article, I offer my top recommendations for the best things to do and see in Singapore, one of the most incredible cities in the world.

 It’s a really big area where you can spend a whole day.
 The three main attractions are the two futuristic greenhouses, which remind me very much of Jurassic Park, and the Supertrees Grove: tree-like structures that dominate the Gardens’ landscape with heights that range between 25 meters and 50 meters.

 One of the two greenhouses is called Flower Dome and is the least spectacular of the two.
-The second one is called Cloud Forest Dome and it’s incredible.
+The second one is called Cloud Forest Dome, and it’s incredible.
 Right after the entrance, you will see a huge man-made waterfall reproducing the cloud forest environment.
 Both greenhouses have air conditioning.

 Singapore is a city for rich people, so there is no shortage of exclusive locals.
 Unlike other cities in Asia, access to most rooftop bars is not free of charge, and you’ll have to reserve a table at least a day before.